Aboyne Lodge SEN Department

 - We are a growth mindset school and all staff members aim to develop positive attitudes towards learning in all pupils.
 Each class has a set of learning power heroes and these are incorporated into daily lessons in order to develop growth mindsets in all children.

-- Every class teacher follows the Social and Emotional Aspects of Learning (SEAL) scheme and uses this to guide their weekly Personal Social and Health Education (PSHE) lessons.
+- Every class teacher follows the Jigsaw scheme and uses this to guide their weekly Personal Social and Health Education (PSHE) lessons.

 - Where it is felt a child or group of children requires extra support in this area an intervention is set up to meet their needs.
 Socially Speaking or Time to Talk are programs often used or outside agencies can be called such as Links or the CDT to help set up specialist interventions or whole class nurture groups.